jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/alarmclock.md

 This human-friendly alarm clock uses colloquial expressions for times - "a quarter to five" rather than 4:45.

+It works by subtracting the current time from the target time specified by the user and using the result as the duration for a timer.
+The timer must already have been created in Home Assistant.

 As it stands it has limitations.
 You can only set the alarm for five minute intervals - "five past", "ten past" etc. - and the alarm can only be set 12 hours ahead.

 ## Custom sentence